 - Heat butter in a large skillet on medium heat.
 Add squash, onion and jalapeño and sauté until onions are translucent and the squash is soft, about 10 minutes.

 - Add the crushed tortilla chips to the bottom of the casserole dish and top with the squash mixture.
-Add cheese to top and cook for 30 minutes or until top is brown and bubbling.
+Add cheese to top and cook for 30 minutes or until the top is brown and bubbling.

 Barbara’s Tips + Notes